What are design and distribution product governance arrangements?

 - systems, documentation and reporting functionality that has been implemented for the purpose of receiving prescribed reporting from distributors (e.g. complaint and significant dealings data).

-Distributors would, of course, need to separately consider their own distribution obligations under the DDO regime and how they can ensure these are being met.
+Distributors need to separately consider their own distribution obligations under the DDO regime and how they can ensure these are being met.

 The above list is not intended to be a prescriptive list (in the case of product issuers) but is intended to get you thinking about your existing arrangements.
-Whether you’re a product issuer, distributor, or both, as you work through the DDOs and set up your product governance frameworks, don’t lose sight of the fact that it is about improving consumer outcomes.
+Whether you’re a product issuer, distributor, or both, as you work through the DDOs and set up or revise your product governance arrangements, don’t lose sight of the fact that it is about improving consumer outcomes.

 We’ve developed DDO templates for both product issuers and distributors for our HN Hub subscribers, who also have access to around 250 other policies, procedures and ongoing training tools.